 Get a Sam's Club membership for $25 and save big on gas and Christmas essentials

 Sam's Club has holiday membership deals.
 Right now, you can save a whopping 50% on a Sam's Club membership and join for just $25.
-When you become a Sam's Club member, you'll save on Christmas essentials, bulk buys and gas.
+When you become a Sam's Club member, you'll save on Christmas entertaining essentials, groceries, Christmas gifts, bulk buys, gas and more.

-Gas is still really expensive.
-Many Americans are seeking new ways to save money at the pump.
-One popular way to save on gas is to get a membership to a warehouse store, such as Sam's Club or Costco, and gain access to the chain's discount gas stations.
+While gasoline prices are still down from earlier this year, gas is still really expensive.
+One popular way to save at the gas pump is to get a membership to a warehouse store, such as Sam's Club or Costco, and gain access to the chain's discount gas stations.

-Right now, Sam's Club is offering new members one heck of a deal: Sign up for a Sam's Club membership for just $25.
+Right now, Sam's Club is offering new members one heck of a deal: You can sign up for a Sam's Club membership for just $25.
+That's half the usual price.

 Sam's Club membership (1 year), $25 (regularly $50)

 The warehouse retailer even has a deal for customers who want to become Sam's Club Plus members.
 Right now, you can get $40 off a Sam's Club Plus membership.
-Sam's Club Plus members get free shipping for online orders, 2% back on qualifying purchases, free select generic prescriptions, 20% off glasses and shop sales before any other Sam's Club members.
+Sam's Club Plus members get free shipping for online orders, 2% back on qualifying purchases, free select generic prescriptions and 20% off glasses.
+Sam's Club Plus members can also shop sales before any other Sam's Club members.

 Sam's Club Plus membership, $70 (regularly $110)